Run Autonity Oracle Server

 specifies the path to your oracle server key file.
 E.g.../aut/keystore/oracle.key

 .
-E.g../oracle-server.config
+E.g../oracle_config.yml

 .<ORACLE_CONTAINER_NAME>